KHP-Informatics/ngseasy/containerized/README.md

 This is a XXGB ``ngseasy_resources.tar.gz`` file containing :-

-- reference genomes indexed for use with all provided aligners
+- b37 reference genomes indexed for use with all provided aligners (BWA, Bowtie2, Stampy, Novoalign)
 - annotation bed files for use with pipeline scripts
 - ANNOVAR humandb
 - gatk resources bundle